 The ocean tides are caused by gravity.
 The closer you are to the Moon, the stronger the pull of gravity.
 The ocean facing the Moon is closer than the middle of the Earth.
 It is pulled more strongly by gravity.
-The ocean is When you bring along a moon. pulled into a bulge called a tide.
+The ocean is pulled into a bulge called a tide.
+The places where the ocean bulges is a high tide.
+In between is the low tide.